I’ve come to realize that sweet peaches are the best summer fruit ever, especially when used for Homemade Peach freezer Jam.

 Peach Freezer Jam

-Five 8-ounce freezer-safe glass jelly jars & lids (cleaned and dried)
+- Five 8-ounce freezer-safe glass jelly jars and lids, cleaned and dried

 Heat the juice in a medium saucepan at medium-high heat until it comes to a boil.
 Whisk in the pectin.
 Continue to whisk until dissolved.
 Keep at a hard boil for 1 minute.
 Stir in 3 cups of peach puree, sugar and cinnamon.
 Bring back to a boil and keep at a rolling boil for 5 minutes.
 Remove from heat.